IF THEY DON’T WANT US IN RUSSIA, WE’LL GO TO VIETNAM!

 Mary Martin managed to make Dolly Levi her own during this tour.

 The North American tour lasted five months.
-Martin was chosen for two missions: first, to tour throughout the Orient under the auspicious of the State Department and eventually under the Defense Department when they decided to take the show to Vietnam, and the second would be to go to London for the West End premier in December of 1965.
+Martin was chosen for two missions: first, to tour throughout the Orient under the auspicious of the State Department and eventually under the Defense Department when they decided to take the show to Vietnam, and the second would be to go to London for the West End premiere in December of 1965.

 We are very fortunate that we have a representation of this company due to the original London cast recording.
 Sadly, Carleton Carpenter is not represented on this recording.
 He had to leave the London company prior to opening due to a broken pelvis which was the result of a misstep off the ramp at the first rehearsal at the Theatre Royal Drury Lane.
 He was then replaced by Garrett Lewis.